‘RuPaul’s Drag Race’ Host RuPaul Says Gay Men Are Not Accessories

 There are certain things straight people do or say about gay men that are annoying to the LGBT+ community.
 And RuPaul knows this better than anyone.

 The iconic RuPaul’s Drag Race host and drag queen has a serious message for privileged straight women who love gay men.
-Speaking on The Dinner Party Download podcast, RuPaul complained about straight rich women who host their bachelorette parties at gay bars.
+Speaking on The Dinner Party Download podcast, RuPaul complained about straight, rich women who host their bachelorette parties at gay bars.

 FRIDAY 8PM “She Done Already Done Brought It On” @RuPaul‘s #DragRace continues on @VH1, w/ @LisaKudrow and @TheB52s! pic.twitter.com/5NzrvO26lT